 - The total project amount, or phase amount of a large dollar project

-- All contact information, including a valid email address, for the entity and the entity's EIN are required, as well as the name and contact information, including a valid email address, of the individual writing the grant proposal
+- All contact information, including a valid email address, for the entity, the entity's principal officer, and the entity's EIN are required, as well as the name and contact information, including a valid email address, of the individual writing the grant proposal

 - The project name and a brief description of the project, including the purpose for the grant application

 Grant application narrative: The narrative, following the requirements listed on the Grant Application Instruction Sheet, is written in a paragraph format, using the following headings:

 - Outline of the project